-I grew up in a loving household with godly parents and lived the normal Christian life up until the age of 15.
-I was typically the shy, introverted kid, but when I drank, I became the outgoing life of the party.
-I would look for validation and acceptance from my peers, by experimenting with drugs and alcohol and taking it to the extreme.
-When I got to college, my drug use expanded from marujuana to cocaine, ecstasy, acid, and prescription drugs.
+Until age 15, I lived in a loving, Christian household and lived the typical Christian life.
+I was a shy, introverted kid.
+When I drank, I became the outgoing life of the party.
+I looked for validation and acceptance from my friends by experimenting with drugs and alcohol and taking it to the extreme.
+I got to college, and my drug use expanded from marijuana to cocaine, ecstasy, acid, and prescription drugs.
 I was doing things I thought I would never do.
 Soon, the lifestyle of selling drugs was just as addictive to me as abusing them.
 After dropping out of college, I continued to dive deeper into my addiction.
 I was an expert at lying and stealing from anyone, especially my family.
-I hit a major rockbottom in my drug addiction after my mom committed suicide in 2010.
-I thought life couldn’t get any worse, until I started experimenting with heroin.
-I began doing whatever I could to get a fix no matter how illegal.
+I hit rock bottom in my drug addiction after my mom committed suicide in 2010.
+I thought life couldn’t get any worse until I started experimenting with heroin.
+I began doing whatever I could to get a fix.
+No matter how illegal.
 I overdosed five times in a year, but I couldn’t stop.
-I was so miserable and ashamed of what I had become, that I would’ve rather died than continue to live this way. .
+I was so miserable and ashamed of what I had become.
+I would’ve rather died than continue to live this way.

 I first heard about A Better Way when I was in jail for my second felony possession charge of heroin.
-I met James Merchant ( ABW Graduate) who had left A Better Way to serve some time, but was going back once he finished.
-I was shocked by the 18 month aspect, but I thought it had to be better than prison.
+I met James Merchant (ABW Graduate).
+He left A Better Way Ministries to serve some time but would return once he finished.
+I was shocked by the 18-month aspect, but I thought it had to be better than prison.
 The judge granted my request to enter A Better Way.
 After arriving in November 2012, the Lord began to soften my heart.
 In January, I accepted Christ as my Lord and Savior.
-Through A Better Way I was taught what a relationship with the Lord looks like, how it applied to my daily life and how to live it out.
+Through A Better Way, I learned what a relationship with the Lord looks like, how it applied to my daily life, and how to live it out.
 It was the most challenging 18 months of my life, but it brought structure and discipline to my life that was in chaos.

 My drug abuse did not start until I was in the military.
 I was in my 5th year of of the U. S Navy when I began experimenting with cocaine, and it eventually led to crack.
 This ultimately started my life of crime and the ending of my first marriage.
 Life continued to go downhill.
 I had three more failed marriages and served nine prison incarcerations in three different states.
 The drugs took me down a path I thought I would never go.